This simpe and colorful pan seared halibut served with dill sauce makes for a tasty family meal, especally on cool spring nights.

 What do you eat with halibut?

-There are so many sauces, salads, and sides you can pair with pan-seared halibut.
+This dish can pair so many sauces, salads, and sides.
 Here are a few to name:

-- Pan-seared halibut with lemon dill sauce: Zesty lemon sauce with herbaceous dill goes so well with halibut.
+- Lemon dill sauce: Zesty lemon sauce with herbaceous dill goes so well with halibut

-- Pan-seared halibut with cream sauce: you might be wondering what sauce goes well with fish.
+- Cream sauce: you might wonder what sauce goes well with fish.
 Look no further!
 This creamy leek and dill puree sauce pairs exceptionally well with this fish dish.
 It’s creamy, rich, and works with a variety of dishes.

-- Pan-seared halibut white wine sauce: Rich white wine sauce and halibut are a match made in heaven.
+- White wine sauce: Rich white wine sauce and halibut are a match made in heaven.

-- Pan-seared halibut with pesto: Pesto is simple yet delicious.
+- Pesto: Pesto is simple yet delicious.
 Pairing it with halibut is a simple, elegant, and flavorsome dish.

-- Pan-seared halibut with brown butter: Brown butter has a unique flavor, making it a perfect pair with halibut.
+- Brown butter: Brown butter has a unique flavor, making it a perfect pair with halibut.

 Cook's tip

-- Don't overcook the fish; else it will be tough and chewy.
+- Don't overcook the fish; otherwise, it will be tough and chewy.

 - I like to shred the cooked fish over my Buddha bowl.
 It makes for the perfect lunch.